overhangio/tutor/README.md

     make https-certificate-renew

+### Xqueue (`ACTIVATE_XQUEUE`)

+[Xqueue](https://github.com/edx/xqueue) is for grading problems with external services.
+If you don't know what it is, you probably don't need it.

+Note: in previous releases of openedx-docker, xqueue was run for all platforms.
+It is now an optional feature.

 ### Android app (beta)

 The Android app for your platform can be easily built in just one command: